Pluttodk/MiloMemory/README.md

 $ npm start
 ```

-5. Open your web browser and navigate to `http://localhost:3000` to play the game.
+7. Open your web browser and navigate to `http://localhost:3000` to play the game.

+## Deployment

+For detailed deployment instructions, please refer to the [Supabase Deployment Guide](supabase-deployment.md).

 ## Usage